baladithyab/ai-on-eks/blueprints/inference/nvidia-dynamo/README.md

 - ✅ **Fixed** in this repository
 - ✅ **Fully functional** after fix
 - 📝 **Recommended**: NVIDIA should update official manifests

 ---

+### `dynamoNamespace` Field Deprecation Notice

+**Status**: ⚠️ Deprecated in v0.7.0+

+The `dynamoNamespace` field in DynamoGraphDeployment specs is officially deprecated.
+From the CRD schema:

+> *"DynamoNamespace is deprecated and will be removed in a future version.
+The DGD Kubernetes namespace and DynamoGraphDeployment name are used to construct the Dynamo namespace for each component."*

+**Impact**: The field still works but generates warnings.
+All 103 usages in existing blueprints will be removed in a future update.

+**Migration**: No action required - the system auto-derives namespace from `{k8s-namespace}/{dgd-name}`.

+---